The analytical gap

 The forward-look capability

-What The Narrows adds that market data cannot provide.
+What the Narrows model adds that market data cannot provide.

-The UNCTAD Hormuz Dashboard provides a clear real-time read on market-level disruption.
-The Narrows model operates at a different analytical layer: bilateral, commodity-specific, and scenario-driven.
-The dashboard tells you the aggregate signal.
-The Narrows tells you which counterparty carries which exposure, at what percentage of supply, and whether any rerouting option exists at all for that specific commodity.
+The UNCTAD Hormuz Dashboard provides an excellent real-time read on market-level disruption.
+The Narrows Chokepoint Dependency Model operates at a different analytical layer: bilateral, commodity-specific, and scenario-driven.
+The two tools are complementary.
+The dashboard gives you the aggregate signal.
+The model shows which counterparty carries the exposure.

 What each analytical layer provides